bibekbaniya2021/BeautifulSoup-BooksToScrape/README.md

 # BeautifulSoup-BooksToScrape
-Scrape Top Books displaced at first page of all genre using BeautifulSoup
+This is a demo project of using Python, Beautifulsoup, and requests to scrape books displaced at first page of all genre.
+Also I have included a demo about selecting(using random number) the genre and book title to see its details

+Note: The scripts in this demo works only for "http://books.toscrape.com" website